stepan-anokhin/dto-schema/README.md

 ## What is validated?

+DTO-Schema a simple data.
 A notion of `Simple Data` could be defined as follows:
 * `nil` is a simple data
 * `String` is a simple data
 * `Numeric` is a simple data